The skull is made up of 8 bones and

 provider, surgeon, and other specialists will work with you and your child.
 The medical

 team will work with your family to provide education and guidance.

 Your child’s provider may recommend genetic counseling.
 This is to check for genetic

 conditions that may be present in your family.

 - Craniosynostosis is a condition where

-1 or more of the sutures of the skull close too early.
-It causes problems with normal
+one or more of the sutures of the skull close too early.
+It causes problems with

 - Craniosynostosis usually occurs by chance.